 Any members of staff who have helped someone with symptoms and any children who have been in close contact with them do not need to go home to self-isolate.
-However, they are advised to stay at home for 3 days and arrange for a test if: they develop symptoms themselves; the symptomatic person subsequently tests positive.
+However, they are advised to stay at home and arrange for a test if: they develop symptoms themselves; the symptomatic person subsequently tests positive.